Loyalsock Township School District

-The district technically operates three schools: Donald E. Schick Elementary, Loyalsock Township Middle School, and Loyalsock Township High School.
-However, the middle and high school (grades 6-12) share a single campus.
+The district operates three schools: Donald E. Schick Elementary, Loyalsock Township Middle School, and Loyalsock Township High School.
+The middle and high school (grades 6-12) share a single campus.
 High school students may choose to attend Lycoming Career and Technical Center for training in the construction and mechanical trades, child care, allied health services and culinary arts.
 The BLaST Intermediate Unit IU17 provides the district with a wide variety of services like: specialized education for disabled students; impaired hearing, speech and visual disability services and professional development for staff and faculty.

 Extracurriculars

 The Loyalsock Township School District offers a variety of clubs, activities and an extensive sports program.

 Sports

 The sports programs are through the Pennsylvania Heartland Athletic Conference and the Pennsylvania Interscholastic Athletic Association.
 The Pennsylvania Heartland Athletic Conference is a voluntary association of 25 PIAA High Schools within the central Pennsylvania region.
 Their mascot is a lancer and colors are maroon, white, and Carolina blue.